phantomVK/Identifier/README.md

 Usage
 -------

 Add following code to app's Application.class to init IdentifierManager.
-Those code takes no time to execute, keep it in the main thread is fine.
+Those code takes no time to execute, keep it run on the main thread is fine.

 ```kotlin
 class Application : android.app.Application() {